shreyshreyansh/GreenMile/README.md

    - Circuit image:
      - <img src="https://i.ibb.co/kVLRMyL/Screenshot-2021-01-27-163417.png" alt="" data-canonical-src="https://gyazo.com/eb5c5741b6a9a16c692170a41a49c858.png"/>
 7. SetUp Google Billing A/C in google cloud console and setup your project in it to get the API related to `Direction API` and `Maps JavaScript API`.
+8. Setup a [Thingspeak](https://thingspeak.com/login?skipSSOCheck=true) IoT Cloud account.
+   - Go to Channel and create a new channel
 8. Clone the repository: `git@github.com:shreyshreyansh/GreenMile.git`
 9. Open the repository in VS code.
 10. Install the application: `npm install` in hyper.